-RCUOG's commitment to integrity begins with complying with laws, rules and regulations where we do business.
-Further, each of us must have an understanding of the RCUOG policies, laws, rules and federal regulations that apply to our specific roles.
+RCUOG's commitment to integrity begins with complying with laws, rules, and regulations where we do business.
+Further, each of us must understand the RCUOG policies, laws, rules, and federal regulations that apply to our specific roles.
 If we are unsure of whether a contemplated action is permitted by law or RCUOG policy, we should seek the advice from the resource expert.
-We are responsible for preventing violations of law, rules and regulations and for speaking up if we see possible violations.
+We are responsible for preventing violations of law, rules, regulations and for speaking up if we see possible violations.